gjorm/WordSeg/README.md

 This uses his unigram model and memoized recursive function design.
 I implemented simple but effective memoization via an unordered_map.

 Included is support for BiGrams, so you can score a vector of grams with the BiGram data, however Segment() still uses unigrams in its scoring method as my implementation of BiGrams isn't very good.
-I've attempted an approach like Norvigs but my knowledge of python is pretty poor.
+I've attempted an approach like Norvigs but the UniGram scoring has been tweaked so much its hard to improve.

 Included is a simple test program (main.cpp), count_1w.txt, and count_2w.txt which contains the English word uni/biGram counts distilled from the Google Web Trillion Word Corpus.